Guide to Food and Wine Tours

 Enjoy breathtaking views on a flight of an hour or more, then enjoy a post-flight farm-to-table breakfast.
-Wheelchair-accessible balloon rides are available with special fold-down ramps and harnessing.

 You'll be transported to a launch site in Dry Creek Valley, Russian River Valley, or Sonoma Valley (the choice depends on weather conditions), then sail off on gentle wind currents.
 Views can include the Pacific Coast.
 San Francisco's skyline, redwood forests, mountains, the graceful Russian River, or lush rolling vineyards.
 Afterward, enjoy a made-to-order champagne brunch.

-Learn about the area’s history and culture while sampling the finest food and wine the area has to offer on this 3-hour guided walking tour of the beautiful and friendly Wine Country town of Sonoma.
+Learn about the area's history and culture while sampling the finest food and wine the area has to offer on this three-hour guided walking tour of the beautiful and friendly Wine Country town of Sonoma.

 Experience four of the finest wine tasting rooms in downtown Healdsburg on this three-hour walking tour.
 All wine tasting fees are included.